kamataak/bspam/README.md

 ## Other Features

-### Fitting and Scoring by the Testlet Model
+### Fitting and Scoring by the Testlet Model (Sentence-level)

-For example, when an ORF data is consisted of sentence-level data, it is reasonable to think that the data on sentences within the same passage are more similar than data on sentences from other passages.
-Thus, the use of a testlet-version of the model is reasonable to implement.
-The `bspam` R package can fit and score the data by the testlet model both by the MCEM and Bayes.
+When ORF data are collected at the sentence level, sentences are nested within passages and may exhibit local dependence.
+In this case, a testlet-version of the model can be fitted and scored using `bspam`.

 The example data set `sentence.level.data` is a sentence-level student data and consisted of reading accuracy and time data for 4 passages from